 One should grow a Scrum Team in an incremental, piecemeal fashion, but eventually the team just becomes too large to remain efficient.
 Small Teams are the most efficient, but sometimes you need to grow.
 You could grow the organization large enough to be able to meet market demands for an increased breadth or volume of features, but large teams tend to be inefficient.
 Fred Brooks said that two programmers can do in two months what one programmer can do in one month (as in ): one realizes little benefit by adding more people to an existing development effort.
 Adding team members incrementally smooths out the “ramp-up cost” of transition but results in a crowd rather than a team.

-You could hire a new team on the side, but the effort to bring a group of new people up-to-speed on the product, culture, and technology is awkward.
-Every person you add to a product development organization, as a rule of thumb, detracts 25% from the effectiveness of everyone in that organization for about six months.
+You could hire a new team on the side, but the effort to bring a group of new people up to speed on the product, culture, and technology is awkward.
+As a rule of thumb, every person you add to a product development organization detracts 25 percent from the effectiveness of everyone in that organization for about six months..
 In any case, there is “ramp-up” time associated with each new staff member, and that time and its corresponding overhead grow larger as the organization grows larger (Brooks’ Law ).
 Furthermore, you need substantial cash on hand or a strong cash flow to realize a large staff increment.
 As organizations move from being just successful to a stage of growth, the management of most companies “consolidates the company and marshals resources for growth.
 The owner takes the cash and the established borrowing power of the company and risks it all in financing growth” (from , pp. 30-50).
-If loaded annual technical head count cost is $120,000, and if you bring on a team of 5 from outside the organization, knowing that it takes about six months for new hires to fully become integrated into the effort, it will take $360,000 just to get started.
+If loaded annual technical head count cost is $120,000 and you bring on a team of five from outside the organization, knowing that it takes about six months for new hires to fully become integrated into the effort, it will take $360,000 just to get started.
 Additional time is likely to pass before revenues grow to cover the incremental staff cost.
-You can reduce the six-month interval if the teams are in-house, but an organization must be large to sustain a pool of teams that are available on-demand.
+You can reduce the six-month interval if the teams are in-house, but an organization must be large to sustain a pool of teams that are available on demand.
 And scaling experts suggest that such a team needs experience in the domain of application and that it is already working as a “high-performance team,” which further restricts the possibility that any available team might be a match for the work.

 Further, some national labor laws often make it very costly for firms to dismiss employees who have worked past their “probationary period” (usually six months).
 This means that it is not cost-effective for firms to hire and fire teams at will unless they can easily assign the people to other internal efforts.
 That implies that the firm is large.
-According to the U.S. Bureau of Census, companies with annual revenues of $1.2 million or less do 85% of all software development, which suggests they have five to eight employees.
+According to the U.S. Census Bureau, companies with annual revenues of $1.2 million or less do 85 percent of all software development, which suggests they have five to eight employees.
 They rarely have the in-house resources to “consolidate the company and marshal resources for growth.”

 It is important that each resulting team remain a Cross-Functional Team after the split, with broad enough coverage of disciplines to be able to autonomously deliver a Product Increment (see Autonomous Team).
 Each new team should be able to work on all parts of the product.